-Sowing seeds in a nursery has many advantages, the greatest of which is that it enables certain plants to start growing in ideal conditions.
+Sowing seeds in a nursery has many advantages.
+The greatest one is starting to grow plants in ideal conditions.

-Young plants are then transplanted one or more times until they reach their final growing bed in your garden or vegetable patch.
+As they grow larger, young plants are transplanted one or more times until they reach their final growing bed in your garden or vegetable patch.

-- Clear the plot of land to clean it and remove roots, rocks and weeds.
+- Clear the plot to clean it and remove roots, rocks and weeds.

 - Break up hard soil to make it lighter.